g264r2yznf-gitch/curriculum/web/web-exercises/styled-table-css-exercise/styled-table-css-exercise.md

     Task:
     1. Apply a border-collapse style to the table.
     2. Alternate row colors (zebra striping).
-    3. Highlight table rows on hover.
+    3. Add an interaction effect to highlight table rows (hover on desktop, focus/active on mobile).
     4. Style <th> cells differently from <td> cells.
     */